AnkanSaha/uniquegen/README.md

 # UniqueGen
-UniqueGen is an open-source package for Node.js projects, enabling the generation of random numbers and words.
-It offers flexibility and ease of use, making it a valuable tool for developers.
+UniqueGen is an open-source package for Node.js, It enables generating random numbers, alphanumeric and has a range of IDs.It offers flexibility and ease of use, making it a valuable tool for developers.

 ## Installation
 To install UniqueGen, simply run the following command in your terminal: